angelromarco04/MyNotes/CS/OS/data/54_datastr.md

 ## System calls for directories management
 ### Create folder
 - FDB are assigned and attributes and special folders (`.`and `..`) are set.
+### Link & Unlink
+- Create or remove inputs from the directory.
 ### Other
 - Open/close
+- Delete
+- Rename
+- Read
 ---